 The row of hotels and town homes on the street of our hotel.

 DAY TWO- STONEHENGE/LONDON: London is only a few hours from Stonehenge so we of course had to make it a stop on our trip!
 We booked a morning tour with GoldenTours, they bused us to and from Stonehenge and it also included our admission ticket (way cheaper than renting a rental car for the day).
 They were super great and even gave us ponchos for the rain!
 Unfortunately, this day was EXTREMELY cold and rainy!
 Because of this we just couldn't bring ourselves to explore Stonehenge as much as we would have liked.
-We were dying in the freezing rain and bitter wind (just look at Devin's face in the Stonehenge selfie).
+We were dying in the freezing rain and bitter wind.
 However, it was still an amazing experience and we are so glad that we were able to fit it into our trip!

 Once we got back to London we warmed up and them went to see the Tower of London and Tower Bridge.

 DAY THREE- LONDON/DUBLIN: This day we split between London and Dublin.
 We woke up early and headed out to Hyde Park for sunrise.
 Our first stop was the Princess Diana Memorial Fountain (the ring below).
 We then explored the park for a bit and then walked to Kensington Palace and Gardens.

 I'm kind of the swan whisperer and there were TONS of swans at this park who I made friends with!